Olímpio Mourão Filho: Personal life

-He had two daughters with Almira Linhares Mourão, who died on 6 July 1955.
+Mourão had two daughters with Almira Linhares Mourão, who died on 6 July 1955.
 He later married Maria Tavares Bastos.
 His daughter Laurita Mourão (born 1926) worked at the Ministry of Foreign Affairs and published several books, including Mourão, o General do Pijama Vermelho (2002) about her father.
-It says he was misunderstood in 1937 (“he was scapegoated and deceived”) and in 1964 (“he was never in favor of closing Congress”).
+She says Mourão was misunderstood in 1937 ("he was scapegoated and deceived") and in 1964 ("he was never in favor of closing Congress").

-His pipe-smoking habit was reflected in the name of Operation Popeye.
+Mourão's pipe-smoking habit was reflected in the name of Operation Popeye.

 Political and military career

+1920s and 30s

-He joined the Brazilian Army on 30 April 1918, at the Military School of Realengo, where he was declared an officer candidate on 18 January 1921.
-His class was known as the "alfalfa class", the same as Castelo Branco, Costa e Silva, Amaury Kruel, Octacílio Terra Ururahy and Macedo Soares.
+Mourão joined the Brazilian Army on 30 April 1918, at the Military School of Realengo, where he was declared an officer candidate on 18 January 1921.
+His class was known as the "alfalfa class", and included Castelo Branco, Costa e Silva, Amaury Kruel, Octacílio Terra Ururahy and Macedo Soares.
 In 1963 he called it a "little course for the mentally feeble" – everyone, including those who failed, passed to the second period to fill positions made vacant by the Spanish flu, and difficult subjects were withdrawn by Congress – he also noted that it produced a number of Ministers of War, interventors and other illustrious people.
 By his third year he was ranked eighth out of 98 infantry cadets.

 He went to serve in the 14th Battalion of Caçadores, in Florianópolis, where he was promoted to second lieutenant on 11 May 1921 and first lieutenant on 31 October 1922.
-During this period, he fought the rebels who took over São Paulo in the Revolution of 1924.
+During this period, he fought the rebels who took over São Paulo in the 1924 revolt.

-The Army struggled to qualify officers, and thus, additional military training was necessary for their career progression.
-In Rio de Janeiro, Mourão attended the Officer Improvement School, in 1926, and the General Staff School (EEM), in 1928 and 1930, finishing eighth in his class.
+The Army struggled to qualify officers and thus additional military training was necessary for their career progression.
+In Rio de Janeiro, Mourão attended the Officer Improvement School in 1926 and the General Staff School (EEM) in 1928 and 1930, finishing eighth in his class.
 He then interned at the General Staff of the 1st Military Region.
 While attending EEM in Rio de Janeiro, he sided with the Liberal Alliance and the 1930 revolutionaries, participating in the conspiracy that launched the 24 October coup in the capital.
 The resulting military junta sent Mourão to Minas Gerais to advise the state president Olegário Maciel of the transfer of power to Getúlio Vargas.

-He was promoted to captain on15 August 1931 and to major on 25 December 1937.
-Until 1936 his performance was praised by his superiors and even by the Minister of War himself.
+He was promoted to captain on 15 August 1931 and to major on 25 December 1937.
+Until 1936, his performance was praised by his superiors and even by the Minister of War himself.
 It was probably during this period that he assumed his political side, dormant in 1924; in 1932 he was again on the side of Vargas, fighting the Constitutionalist Revolution since 19 July in the Paraíba Valley.
 As a reward, until 1936, he was liaison commissioner between the Ministries of War and Transport on the Central do Brasil Railroad.
 It was a more civilian position that expanded his contacts in society.